digital-work-lab/open-source-project/docs/teaching_notes.md

 - [ ] Distribute the [survey](../assets/Interim_Project_Assessment_Survey.docx) via VC, asking students to upload it (upload box).
 - [ ] Send out mailing 3

-{: .info }
-> TODO: reminder: by now, you should have a code skeleton, should be able to retrieve records from the api - make an appointment if you don't.

 Note: another option would be to use https://rustpad.io/#GCUiny